Marcelo Demoliner

-Marcelo Fedrizzi Demoliner (born 18 January 1989) is a Brazilian professional tennis player.
-A doubles specialist, he won his first title at the ATP 250 Antalya Open with Santiago González in June 2018, after having reached six finals at that level.
+Marcelo Fedrizzi Demoliner (born 18 January 1989) is a Brazilian professional tennis player, who specializes in doubles.
+He reached a career-high doubles ranking of world No. 34 in November 2017.
+Demoliner has won five doubles titles.

+He won his first title at the ATP 250 Antalya Open with Santiago González in June 2018, after having reached six finals at that level.
 He was runner-up at the ATP 500 Vienna in 2018 and Saint Petersburg in 2020.

 Alongside Maria José Martinez Sanchez, he was a mixed doubles semifinalist in 2017 Wimbledon Championships and 2018 Australian Open.
-He reached a career-high ranking of world No. 34 in doubles in November 2017.

 Career

-2006: Turned Professional
+2006-2007: Turned Professional

 Demoliner turned professional in 2006, playing smaller tournaments (Futures).

-In 2007, he played his 1st Challenger.
+In 2007, he played his first Challenger.
 At this time, he was considered one of the promises of the sport in Brazil.

 2009-2012: First singles Challenger title, new partnership with Souza

 In 2009, he entered the top 300 and won his first Challenger title in Blumenau.
 In 2011, again achieved good results in Blumenau Challenger, being runner-up.
 These were the two best results in singles thus far.

 In doubles, Demoliner won two Challenger titles in 2009.
 However, only in 2012 formed a fixed partnership with João Souza, aiming to become an ATP-level doubles player.
 The partnership began in September and quickly obtained good results: five Challenger finals in a row, with two runners-up (Cali and Quito) and three titles (Campinas, Rio de Janeiro, and Porto Alegre).
 With this, Demoliner was approaching the top 100 at doubles.